Drøbak: History

-Traditionally, Drøbak was the winter harbour of Norway's capital, Oslo, since in severe winters the fjord will freeze from outside Drøbak all the way up to Oslo.
-It had city status between 1842 and 1962, upon which point the municipality was merged into the rural municipality Frogn and lost its city status.
+Traditionally, Drøbak was the winter harbour of Norway's capital, Oslo, since in severe winters the fjord would freeze from outside Drøbak all the way up to Oslo.
+It had city status between 1842 and 1962, at which point the municipality was merged into the rural municipality Frogn and lost its city status.
 The city status was regained by the municipality council on 13 February 2006.
 It was also decided that adjacent villages such as Heer would be included within the city.

 A notable event in Drøbak's history is the World War II sinking of the German cruiser Blücher in the Drøbak narrows (only 1 mile (1.5 km) wide), on the early morning of 9 April 1940.
-The cruiser was transporting German soldiers and bureaucrats for the planned swift occupation of Oslo, but the Battle of Drøbak Sound, resulting in the sinking by the Oscarsborg fortress delayed this, and thus allowed for the evacuation of the Norwegian royal family, parliament, and cabinet, and for the nation's gold reserves to be denied the occupiers.
+The cruiser was transporting German soldiers and bureaucrats for the planned swift occupation of Oslo, but the Battle of Drøbak Sound, resulting in the sinking by the Oscarsborg fortress, delayed this and thus allowed for the evacuation of the Norwegian royal family, parliament, and cabinet, and for the nation's gold reserves to be denied the occupiers.

-From early on Drøbak had ferries that crossed the fjord, in modern times it has largely been replaced by the Oslofjordtunnel.
+From early on Drøbak had ferries that crossed the fjord; in modern times, they have largely been replaced by the Oslofjordtunnel.
 However, some of the old ferries are still used as "floating restaurants" during the summer.

 Tourism

 In summertime, cruise ships visit Oslo almost every day.
-Often, as many as four or five cruise ships visit each day, in addition to all the regular traffic, it has made Drøbak a popular sea-side tourist spot.
-However, the numerous restaurants, art galleries and mild summers are probably more important factors for visiting tourists.
+Often, as many as four or five cruise ships visit each day.
+In addition to all the regular traffic, this has made Drøbak a popular sea-side tourist spot.
+However, the numerous restaurants, art galleries and mild summers are probably more important factors attracting tourists.

 Drøbak is also known for its many art galleries.
 The town has a Christmas shop called Julehuset (the Christmas house), and letters often end up in Drøbak from Europe similarly to how they end up in Santa Claus, Indiana in the United States.

-During the summer months, there are tourist buses going from Oslo to Drøbak on day trips for tourists.
+During the summer months, there are tourist buses going from Oslo to Drøbak on day trips.
 Visitors can experience a traditional Norwegian fjord town.
-It is also a popular Oslo suburb for citizens to live in as public transportation is well connected between Drøbak and Oslo, both by bus and boat.
+It is also a popular Oslo suburb, as public transportation is well connected between Drøbak and Oslo, both by bus and boat.

-In the marina at the approach to Drøbak is a sculpture, made by Reidar Finsrud, cast in bronze of three mermaids sitting on a rock.
+In the marina at the approach to Drøbak is a sculpture, made by Reidar Finsrud, cast in bronze, depicting three mermaids sitting on a rock.
 The sculpture was unveiled in 1999.